 Energy (Master's)

-This programme is suitable for those interested in global energy consumption.
+Master’s in Energy is suitable for those interested in global energy consumption.
 A sustainable future requires us to transform our current energy supply and usage.
-Energy consumption worldwide is rapidly changing and on this programme you will acquire much sought-after expertise in energy transition.
+Energy consumption worldwide is rapidly changing, and through this program, you’ll acquire sought-after expertise in energy transition.

 What will you learn?

-• Have solid, scientifically grounded knowledge of various energy resources, and their utilisation, advantages and disadvantages.
+- Have a solid, scientifically grounded knowledge of various energy resources, their utilization, advantages, and disadvantages.

-• Specialise in one of the following energy themes: 1) wind and ocean energy, 2) mathematics, physics and informatics, or 3) chemistry and environment.
+- Specialize in one of the themes: 1) wind and ocean energy, 2) mathematics, physics, and informatics, or 3) chemistry and environment.

 Student life